oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 If the `svg_id` is not present in the claim metadata, the consuming application SHOULD reject not render the SVG template.
-If the `svg_id` is present in the claim metadata, but the claim is not present in the credential, the placeholder MUST be replaced with an empty string.
+If the `svg_id` is present in the claim metadata, but the claim is not present in the credential, the placeholder MUST be replaced with an empty string or a string appropriate to indicate that the value is absent.

 The following non-normative example shows a minimal SVG with one placeholder using the `svg_id` value `address_street_address` which is defined in the